-- Q. So you felt that your cake was part of the celebration? - Α. Oh, yeah. - 0.
-It was a big part of the celebration? - Any cake is.
+- Q. So you felt that your cake was part of the celebration? - Oh, yeah. - 0.
+It was a big part of the celebration? - Α. Any cake is.
 It's either -- when someone is designing their wedding, it's dress and then cake.
 So, yeah, it's a big part in any wedding celebration. - All right.
 I'm going to jump back to what we were talking about -- your post on Facebook.
 So you posted a photo of the cake on Facebook, and then you also posted kind of a commentary -- sort of your own commentary about it; is that right? - Α. I usually will say something about the cake, yes. - Q. Okay.
 And this commentary was specifically about the -- kind of more of the facts of this case, letting everybody know that this -- who they were and what your cake was for and that, you know, it wasn't just a picture of a cake; it was kind of an explanation.
-Is that right? - Α. Yeah, I'm sure it was. - Q. Okay.
-And, again, that was on your Facebook page, which was publicly viewable by anyone? - Α. Yeah. - Ο. And the Complainants were okay with that being up there? - Α. Yes.
+Is that right? - Α. Yeah, I'm sure it was. - Ο. Okay.
+And, again, that was on your Facebook page, which was publicly viewable by anyone? - Α. Yeah.